iGWE-eDWIN/Chat_App/README.md

-This is justba simple chat where users can have a communication in the same room
+This is just simple chat where users can share ideas in a room